AJManzione/wish-list/README.md

 ## Installation
-The application has been deployed to [Heroku](<add link>).
+The application has been deployed to [Heroku](https://wish-list-maker.herokuapp.com/).

-The server can also be started from the command line and used with a browser client (homepage at http://localhost:3001/).
+The application can also be used for test purposes by starting the server from the command line along with a browser client (homepage at http://localhost:3001/).

 1. Set up the environment variables in the .env file (the DB_PASSWORD variable should be set to the user's SQL password)
 ```